_INDIAN FILM STARS_ offers original insights and important

-a substantial intervention to our understanding of the development of
+collection represents a substantial intervention to our understanding

-film star cultures in India during the 20th and 21st centuries.
-The
+of the development of film star cultures in India during the 20th and

-contributors seek to inspire and inform further inquiries into the
+The contributors_ _seek to inspire and inform further inquiries into

-production technologies (such as the play-back system and
+and production technologies (such as the play-back system and

 post-synchronization), and audiences' investment in and devotion to